This post may contain affiliate links. Please read our disclosure policy.

 1 cup AP flour, ½ cup corn starch, 1 tbsp garlic powder, 1 tbsp onion powder, ½ tbsp black pepper, ½ tbsp paprika, ½ tbsp salt

 • Using a strainer, take out the raw squid from the buttermilk so that the excess buttermilk drips off.
 Add all of the squid into the seasoning flour and toss with hands until fully coated.
+Make sure each piece is individually coated well.

 • Heat up a pot of oil until hit 375F